wingmann/jsonlw/README.md

 ## About
 JsonLW is a lightweight Json library for exporting data in Json format from C++.
-By taking advantage of templates and operator overloading on the backend, you are able to create and work with JSON objects right away, just as you would expect from a language such as JavaScript.
+By taking advantage of templates and operator overloading on the backend, you are able to create and work with Json objects right away, just as you would expect from a language such as JavaScript.
 JsonLW is a single C++ Header file, "json.h".
 Feel free to download this file on its own, and include it in your project.